Leverage Hugging Face’s TGI to Create Large Language Models (LLMs) Inference APIs – Part 2

 • docker run --gpus '"device=1"' --shm-size 1g -p 8081:80 -v $volume:/data ghcr.io/huggingface/text-generation-inference:1.4 --model-id $model

-• You may have to run `sudo` in front of the docker command
+• You may have to run sudo in front of the docker command.

-Some important pieces in this command
+Some important pieces in these commands:

-• --gpus '"device=0"'This means the model will be leveraging the first available GPU within the VM.
+• --gpus '"device=0"' – the model will use the first available GPU within the VM.
 It will only load the model on the first GPU.

-• --gpus '"device=1"'This means the model will be leveraging the second available GPU within the VM.
+• --gpus '"device=1"' – the model will use the second available GPU within the VM.
 It will only load the model on the second GPU.

-• -pThis is the Port the API request can be made to to hit the model
+• -p – the port the API request can be made to in order to hit the model.

-• --model-idThis is what model the container will load.
-We already set the $model variable above in step three.
+• --model-id – the model the container will load.
+We already set the $model variable above.

-7. To make an API request against this model you will need a few variables.
+1. To make an API request against this model you will need a few variables.

 From the Model Card on Hugging Face